kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

 ## Summary

-In this lab, you successfully ingested data into a storage account, created a Synapse workspace, built a pipeline and data flow, and queried the results within a SQL table.
+In this exercise, you successfully ingested data into a storage account, created a Synapse workspace, built a pipeline and data flow, and queried the results within a SQL table.

 ### You have successfully completed the exercise.
 Click on **Next >>** to proceed with the next exercise.